FAFTCWSB

 Funeral Assistance for the Construction Worker

-The Funeral Assistance for the Construction Workers scheme, administered by the Sikkim BOCW Welfare Board under the Labour Department, provides ₹10,000 in funeral assistance to the nominees or dependents of registered construction workers upon their death.
-Eligible applicants must be residents of Sikkim, aged between 18 and 60, and have worked with the Board for at least 90 days in a year.
+The Funeral Assistance for the Construction Workers scheme, managed by the Sikkim Building and Other Construction Workers (BOCW) Welfare Board under the Labour Department, offers financial support of ₹10,000 to the nominees or dependents of registered construction workers upon their death.
+This initiative aims to alleviate the financial burden associated with funeral expenses for families of workers who have contributed to the construction sector.
+To qualify for this assistance, applicants must be residents of Sikkim, aged between 18 and 60 years, and must have worked with the Board for a minimum of 90 days within the previous year.
+Additionally, the applicants must be the nominees or dependents of a deceased registered worker.
+This scheme underscores the commitment to supporting the welfare of construction workers and their families during difficult times.

 State Cash